Kellenkjames/RB109/mutating_methods/example_2.md

 ```
 # Written Response:

-The local variable `s` is initialized and assigned to the String literal `'hello'` on line 9.
-The local variable `t` is initialized and assigned to the `fix` method invocation with passing the reference `s` as an argument on line 9.
+The local variable `s` is initialized and assigned to the String `'hello'` on line 9.
+The local variable `t` is initialized and assigned to the `fix` method invocation which passes `s` in as an argument on line 10.

-Within the `fix` method definition; the local variable `value` which is bound to the String `'hello'`; is reassigned to the invocation of the `upcase` method on `value`; this returns the String literal `'HELLO'`.The`concat` method is invoked on `value` with the reference `('!')` passed to it as an argument; this returns the String literal `'HELLO!'`; the `fix` method invocation returns the same value.
+Within the `fix` method definition; the local variable `value` which references the String `'hello'`; is reassigned to the method invocation of `upcase` on `value`; this returns the String `'HELLO'` on line 5.
+`value` invokes the `concat` method with the String `('!')` passed in as an argument; this returns the String `'HELLO!'`; the `fix` method invocation returns the same value.

-`s` returns the original String object; `'hello'`; since `s` is reassigned with a non-mutating method within the `fix` method definition; the original object outside the method is not affected.
+`s` returns the String `'hello'`; since `s` is reassigned within the `fix` method definition; the original object outside the method is not affected.
 `t` returns the String `'HELLO!'`; the return value of the `fix` method invocation.

-This problem demonstrates non-mutating methods and reassignment.
-Strings are mutable objects but are not always mutated when passed in as an argument to a method call.
-In this example, within the method; the original object was reassigned to a non-mutating method; therefore; the original object was left unchanged outside of the method definition.
+This problem demonstrates object passing and non-mutating methods.
+When an object is passed into a method as an argument and reassigned within the method definition; the original object outside the method is left unchanged.